davidebolo1993/prs_pipeline/README.md

 #### Run the pipeline in parallel on multiple .bgen inputs

 The pipeline can be run on .bgen files in parallel on a cluster - one node for each chromosome using [this script](scripts/bgen_parallel.sbatch). .bgen files must be provided in file-of-file-names format (.fofn) and the other parameters in the scipt should be set accordingly to the experimental setting.
 The sbatch script generates one output folder for each chromosome.
+Results for each chromosome can be summed up using this simple [bash script](scripts/sum_prs.sh) that produces a `all.prs.tsv` table in the output folder (the same used above).

 ### Summary